-- 1. Promote a safe, supportive and orderly school environment that is conducive to learning and to show respect to other persons and to property. - 2.
-Be familiar with and abide by all district policies, rules and regulations dealing with student conduct. - 3.
-Attend school every day unless they are legally excused and be in class on time, and prepared to learn.
+1. Promote a safe, supportive and orderly school environment that is conducive to learning and to show respect to other persons and to property.

-- 4. Work to the best of their ability in all academic and extracurricular pursuits and strive toward their highest level of achievement possible. - 5.
+- 2. Abide by all district policies, rules and regulations dealing with student conduct. - 3.
+Attend school every day unless they are legally excused and be in class on time, and prepared to learn. - 4.
+Work to the best of their ability in all academic and extracurricular pursuits and strive toward their highest level of achievement possible. - 5.
 React to direction given by teachers, administrators and other school personnel in a respectful, positive manner. - 6.
 Work to develop mechanisms to control their anger. - 7.
 Ask questions when they do not understand. - 8.
 Seek help in solving problems that might lead to discipline. - 9.
 Dress appropriately for school and school functions within the guidelines of school dress code. - 10.
 Accept responsibility for their actions. - 11.
-Conduct themselves as representatives of the district when participating in or attending school-sponsored extracurricular events and to hold themselves to the highest standards of conduct, demeanor, and sportsmanship.
+Conduct themselves as representatives of the district when participating in or attending school-sponsored extracurricular events and to hold themselves to the highest standards of conduct, demeanor, and sportsmanship. - 12.
+Cooperate with school authorities in the investigation of incidents of violence or threat of violence.